vrpolak/q10sk/reference/specification.md

 This is an informal specification of q10sk.

 Q10sk is primarily a model of computation;
-but the intention is to create family of programming languages which semantics directly tied to that model of computation.
+but the intention is to create a family of programming languages with semantics directly tied to that model of computation.
 Of course, when a program written in such a language is interpreted, the interpreter is free to choose its model of computation (presumably to achive better preformance)